 JOSH RUSHING: Sure.
-Well, it was fourteen years of active duty, but long story short is, I went to basic training in California in San Diego.
+Well, it was 14 years of active duty, but long story short is, I went to basic training in California in San Diego.
 Everyone west of the Mississippi goes to boot camp in San Diego; east goes to Parris Island, South Carolina.
 From there, I went through infantry school, Camp Pendleton, California.
 They pulled me out to be a journalist, oddly enough, for the Marine Corps, a print journalist, and sent me to journalism school in Indianapolis at a military base.
 From there, I traveled the world for the next several years writing for military newspapers and magazines.
 Selected for a college program, I went to the University of Texas, still active duty, got a degree in the classics in ancient history while there; became an officer; went through infantry school again as an officer; went to flight school; ended up back in my old field, eventually, of public affairs, being a media liaison; eventually ended up working in Hollywood, representing the Marine Corps to the entertainment industry.
 And then for six months I was pulled out.

 AMY GOODMAN: Explain that part, the representing the Marine Corps to the entertainment industry.
 Explain how Hollywood works with the military.